MicrosoftDocs/memdocs/memdocs/endpoint-manager-overview.md

   - The **Intune Connector for Active Directory** adds entries to your on-premises Active Directory domain for computers that enroll using Windows Autopilot.
 For more information, see [Deploy hybrid Azure AD-joined devices](./autopilot/windows-autopilot-hybrid.md).
   - The **Intune certificate connector** processes certificate requests from devices that use certificates for authentication and S/MIME email encryption.
 For more information, see [Use certificates for authentication](./intune/protect/certificates-configure.md).

-  As part of Endpoint Manager, use Intune to create and check for compliance, and deploy apps, features, and settings to your devices using the cloud.
+  Use Intune to create and check for compliance, and deploy apps, features, and settings to your devices using the cloud.

   For more information, see [What is Microsoft Intune](/intune/fundamentals/what-is-intune).

 - **Configuration Manager**: Configuration Manager is an on-premises management solution to manage desktops, servers, and laptops that are on your network or internet-based.
 You can cloud-enable it to integrate with Intune, Azure Active Directory (AD), Microsoft Defender for Endpoint, and other cloud services.
 Use Configuration Manager to deploy apps, software updates, and operating systems.
 You can also monitor compliance, query and act on clients in real time, and much more.

-  As part of Endpoint Manager, continue to use Configuration Manager as you always have.
+  Continue to use Configuration Manager as you always have.
 If you're ready to move some tasks to the cloud, consider [co-management](/configmgr/comanage/).

   For more information, see [What is Configuration Manager?](/configmgr/core/understand/introduction).

 - **Co-management**: Co-management combines your existing on-premises Configuration Manager investment with the cloud using Intune and other Microsoft 365 cloud services.
 You choose whether Configuration Manager or Intune is the management authority for the seven different workload groups.

-  As part of Endpoint Manager, co-management uses cloud features, including conditional access.
+  Co-management uses cloud features, including conditional access.
 You keep some tasks on-premises, while running other tasks in the cloud with Intune.

   For more information, see [What is co-management?](/configmgr/comanage/overview).

 - **Desktop Analytics**: Desktop Analytics is a cloud-based service that integrates with Configuration Manager.
 It provides insight and intelligence for you to make more informed decisions about the update readiness of your Windows clients.
 The service combines data from your organization with data aggregated from millions of devices connected to the Microsoft cloud.
 It provides information on security updates, apps, and devices in your organization, and identifies compatibility issues with apps and drivers.
 Create a pilot for devices most likely to provide the best insights for assets across your organization.

-  As part of Endpoint Manager, use the cloud-powered insights of Desktop Analytics to keep Windows 10 devices current.
+  Use the cloud-powered insights of Desktop Analytics to keep Windows 10 devices current.

   For more information, see [What is Desktop Analytics?](/configmgr/desktop-analytics/overview).

 - **Windows Autopilot**: Windows Autopilot sets up and pre-configures new devices, getting them ready for use.
 It's designed to simplify the lifecycle of Windows devices, for both IT and end users, from initial deployment through end of life.

-  As part of Endpoint Manager, use Autopilot to preconfigure devices, and automatically enroll devices in Intune.
+  Use Windows Autopilot to preconfigure devices, and automatically enroll devices in Intune.
 You can also integrate Autopilot with Configuration Manager and co-management for more complex device configurations (in preview).

   For more information, see [Windows Autopilot overview](/windows/deployment/windows-autopilot/windows-autopilot) and [Enroll Windows devices in Intune](./autopilot/enrollment-autopilot.md).

-- **Azure Active Directory (AD)**: Azure AD is used by Endpoint Manager for identity of devices, users, groups, and multi-factor authentication (MFA). **Azure AD Premium**, which may be an additional cost, has [additional features](https://azure.microsoft.com/pricing/details/active-directory/) to help protect devices, apps, and data, including dynamic groups, auto-enrollment, and conditional access.
+- **Azure Active Directory (AD)**: Azure AD is used for identity of devices, users, groups, and multi-factor authentication (MFA). **Azure AD Premium**, which may be an additional cost, has [additional features](https://azure.microsoft.com/pricing/details/active-directory/) to help protect devices, apps, and data, including dynamic groups, auto-enrollment, and conditional access.

   For more information, see [add users](./intune/fundamentals/users-add.md), [set up auto-enrollment](./intune/enrollment/windows-enroll.md), and [about conditional access](./intune/protect/conditional-access.md).